scub/salt-check/README.md

 # salt-check
-This project is dedicated to testing the logic of salt states
+This project is dedicated to testing the logic of salt states, and highstates